 The French Army is large, 296,000 active and over 400,000 reserve soldiers.
 It is however, organized quite differently from most NATO nations.
 Brigade HQs have been removed and units report directly to the Division HQ, also most divisions are about half the strength of their NATO counterparts and the ‘Light Armoured’ Divisions are about the size of a typical NATO Brigade.
 1st French Army is assigned to deploy to Germany as part of CENTAG (Central Army Group) while the Force d’Action Rapide will deploy to NORTHAG (Northern Army Group).
 In addition to these deployable forces, there are six Territorial Defence Regions with assigned troops, the Gendarmerie (para military police force), the French Foreign Legion (mostly in central and northern Africa) and forces overseas in former colonies throughout Africa, Djbouti, Reunion Islands, the French Polynesia, New Caledonia, Caribbean and supporting Coalition operations in the Persian Gulf.

-The French Army was in the initial stages of re-equipping its forces with this new Main Battle Tank (MBT) when Northern Fury occurs.
-This tank with very modern fire control, advanced armour and a 120mm gun was easily the equivalent of the M1A2 or the Leopard 2 in many respects, probably superior in some areas, and certainly a match for anything the Soviet forces had available at the time.
+The French Army is in the initial stages of re-equipping its forces with this new Main Battle Tank (MBT) when Northern Fury occurs.
+The Leclerc has very modern fire control, advanced armour and a 120mm gun and is considered the equivalent of the M1A2 or the Leopard 2 in many respects, probably superior in some areas, and certainly a match for anything the Soviet forces had available at the time.
 Production commenced in 1992, with the first unit equipped by the end of 1993.
 Within 2e Régiment de Chasseurs, part of 10th Armoured Division is equipped with 80 of these new tanks, while further production continues at an increased pace.

-The standard MBT of the French Army, 1,355 of the original AMX 30 were accepted into service and in the 80’s and early 90’s the final 271 production tanks and 820 conversions (as originally planned and more than historic) were to the AMX 30 B2 standard with an improved fire control system, and a better engine.
+As he standard MBT of the French Army, it is also the most numerous; 1,091 of the original 1,355 original AMX 30 (271 production tanks and 820 conversions) were to the AMX 30 B2 standard with an improved fire control system, and a better engine.
+In Northern Fury this is the number originally planned (but more than historic).
 The non-stabilized 105mm gun puts this in an equivalent class to the American M60A1 or the Soviet T-62 – a good tank but not in the same league as the latest NATO or WP competitors.
 Many variants were produced, including an Air Defence version with Roland missiles, a Self Propelled Gun, engineering variants and even 44 ‘Pluton’ tactical nuclear missile launchers.

 One of the more prolific variants of the AML was the AML-90 with a 90mm low velocity gun (short recoil).
 The Army uses 210 of these variants in the Light Armoured Divisions, reconnaissance units and for specialized units in other divisions.
 The Gendarmerie and Foreign Legion also uses this type.